 This is a special case of Equation 22 where \(\tilde{\postDens}(\u) = \priorDens(\u)p(\yobs \given \u)\).
 Thus, the density ratio simplifies to \[ L(\u) = \frac{\priorDens(\u)p(\yobs \given \u)}{\priorDens(\u)} = p(\yobs \given \u). \] □

-We conclude this section with another corollary that specializes the result even further to the particular Bayesian inverse problem Equation 5.
+The following corollary specializes the result even further to the particular Bayesian inverse problem Equation 5.

 This update can equivalently be written as \[ \begin{align} \dens_{k+1}(\u) &:= \frac{1}{\normCst_{k+1}}\dens_k(\u)\exp\left\{-\frac{1}{K}\misfit(\u) \right\}, &&\normCst_{k+1} := \int \dens_k(\u)\exp\left\{-\frac{1}{K}\misfit(\u) \right\} d\u, \end{align} \tag{26}\] where \(\misfit(\u)\) is defined in Equation 1.
 In either case, \(\dens_{K} = \postDens\).